bcreasy/bcreasy.github.io/_drafts/an-apple-phone.md

 The phone is fully encrypted, and I decided to use the fingerprint biometric authentication.
 A feature of the fingerprint authentication is that it stops allowing that method if you don't use it in a 48 hour window.

 Soon, even iCloud backups will be fully user-encrypted so that Apple can't be compelled to give that data to officials.

+All in all I'm happy with my decision to switch back to an iPhone, even though the cost took a chunk out of my savings rate for July.